 Right out-of-the-box, they can't be used wired and only come with a Lightning to USB-C cable for charging your headphones.
 However, if you want to use them wired, Apple advertises that you can purchase a Lightning to AUX cable separately.

-These headphones can only be used on Bluetooth-compatible PCs.
+These headphones can only be used on Bluetooth-compatible PCs and won't work at all on PS4 or PS5 consoles.
 If you want to use them wired, Apple advertises that you have to purchase a Lightning to AUX cable separately.

-These headphones aren't compatible out-of-the-box with the Xbox One.
+These headphones aren't compatible out-of-the-box with the Xbox One or Xbox Series X consoles.
 If you want to use them wired, Apple advertises that have to purchase a Lightning to AUX cable separately.

 The Apple AirPods Max come in several color variants: 'Space Gray', 'Sky Blue', 'Pink', 'Green', and 'Silver'.
 We tested the Space Gray variant, and you can see its label here.
 We expect each of the color variants to perform similarly to our model.